The beginner’s guide to becoming a creative project manager

 Add in the complexity of creative projects, like design, video production, advertising, and brand marketing to the mix, and you have creative project management.
 Along with completing a project within project scope and budget, project managers have to navigate client expectations while overseeing creatives.

 In this post, we’ll look at what it takes to be a creative project manager and how to manage creatives effectively.

 What does a creative project manager do?

-The definition of a creative project manager is someone who works primarily with creatives (like graphic designers, copywriters, UX designers, photographers) on creative projects ranging from website design to video production.
-Creative project managers have to foster inspiration and honor the creative process.
+The definition of a creative project manager is someone who works primarily with creative people (like graphic designers, copywriters, UX designers, photographers) on creative projects ranging from website design to video production.
+Creative project managers have to foster inspiration and honor the creative process and project team.

 At monday.com, for instance, creative project managers oversee the work of creative professionals who are working on things like video production, creating offline ads, marketing design and more.

 If you enjoy working with team members across functions, have a knack for the details, and can balance creativity with managing business objectives (much like a traditional project manager), this might be the role for you.

 What is creative agency project management?

 There are a few key differences between working at an agency and working in-house within a company: